A Break in Continuity

 “I’m in the midst of something, I’ll speak to you tomorrow.”

-Delores hung up and disconnected the phone, knowing Carol
+Delores hung up and shut the phone, knowing Carol would call back.

 It seemed to have been hours, wonderful hours.